eneroh/bfym/README.md

 mpv

 ## Philosophy ##
-mpv-yt-watch intends to: K.I.S.S.
+bfym intends to: K.I.S.S.
 Keep it simple, stupid.
 <br>
 <br>
 F - Follow rules: Follow bash best practices, as closely as possible & validate script through shellcheck to ensure there are no errors